delib-org/Documents/readme.md

+ This site is published at https://delib-org.github.io/Documents/
+#

+#DELIB
-## Vision
+## Our Vision
-DELIB | The Institute for Deliberative Democracy research group is developing systems and methods out of a desire to bring people and opinions closer, to function as group while keeping their individuality.
+The Institute for Deliberative Democracy research group is developing systems and methods out of a desire to bring people and opinions closer, to function as group while keeping their individuality.

 ### The institute's activities are carried out on three levels.
 1. Deliberation research and theory.